INNOAIOT CO., LIMITED

 What is MTBF?

-MTBF (Mean Time Between Failure) is a way to estimate the average time between system failures.
+MTBF (Mean Time Between Failure) MTBF, or Mean Time Between Failure, is a measure of how reliably a system or component performs over time.
+It is used to predict the average time between failures of a machine or system during normal operation.
+Essentially, MTBF is a key indicator of an item's durability and reliability.
 It helps measure how well a system performs, how safe it is, and how reliable it is.

 How Do You Calculate Mean Time Between Failures?